Breakfast is the biggest waste of time.

 Why waste the time first thing in the morning?
 Start your day off by going straight to the gym or straight to work.

 The most stressful part of my morning is figuring out where to grab my coffee from.
-Once I have a coffee, I get to work.
-I usually attend a BJJ class or a kettlebell class.
-I have my container of BCAAs ready in my bag at all times.
+Once I have a coffee (or three — but who’s keeping track anyway?), I get to work.
+I then usually attend a BJJ class or I lift weights.
 The last thing I think about is eating in the morning.

 When I was in college, I used to have to wake up an hour earlier just to prepare food.
 I regret losing all of that valuable sleep.
 Sleep comes first now.